Anti-Chinese sentiment: United States

 In the 1870s and 1880s, various legal discriminatory measures were taken against the Chinese.
 These laws, in particular, the Chinese Exclusion Act of 1882, were aimed at restricting further immigration from China, although the laws were later repealed by the Chinese Exclusion Repeal Act of 1943.
 In particular, even in his lone dissent against Plessy v.
 Ferguson (1896), then-Supreme Court Justice John Marshall Harlan wrote of the Chinese as: "a race so different from our own that we do not permit those belonging to it to become citizens of the United States.
 Persons belonging to it are, with few exceptions, absolutely excluded from our country.
 I allude to the Chinese race."

 In April 2008, CNN's Jack Cafferty remarked: "We continue to import their junk with the lead paint on them and the poisoned pet food [...]
 So I think our relationship with China has certainly changed.
 I think they're basically the same bunch of goons and thugs they've been for the last 50 years."
 At least 1,500 Chinese Americans protested outside CNN's Hollywood offices in response while a similar protest took place at CNN headquarters in Atlanta.

 Africa

+Angola

+During the July 2025 Angolan protests, dozens of Chinese-owned retail shops were looted and thousands of Chinese nationals fled the country.